yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 ## A touch of magic

 If you found the `Task` struct and its state transitions complicated, I feel you.
-But there are good news!
-You’ll be relieved to hear that none of that mess needs to be done by hand because `async-task` can do it for us!
+But there are good news.
+You’ll be relieved to hear none of that mess needs to be done by hand because `async-task` can do it for us!

 We basically need to replace `Arc<Task>` with [`async_task::Task<()>`](https://docs.rs/async-task/1.3.0/async_task/struct.Task.html) and replace the oneshot channel with [`async_task::JoinHandle<()>`](https://docs.rs/async-task/1.3.0/async_task/struct.JoinHandle.html).